l0drex/Yin-Yang/.github/contributing.md

 ### Default themes

-If you want to provide default values for light and darkt themes, you can set the class attributes `theme_light` and `theme_dark`.
+If you want to provide default values for light and dark themes, you can set the class attributes `theme_light` and `theme_dark`.